Do I have to read all your epic fantasy books from the beginning?

 No, not at all.
-The first book of each series is carefully written to make sure a newcomer to this world can enjoy it and understand it without having read any of what’s gone before.
+The first book of each of those four series is carefully written to make sure a newcomer to this world can enjoy it and understand it without having read any of what’s gone before.
 Though all my books do follow each other in the overall Einarinn timeline, so there is that added-value for fans who’ve read them, particularly when characters from one series are the obvious people to play a role in the next.

 Are there going to be more books about Livak and the characters from the Tales of Einarinn?